-Our office is dedicated to providing pets with compassionate care.
+Our animal hospital is dedicated to providing pets with compassionate care.
 In offering cardiology services, we can better evaluate and treat heart and lung diseases, working towards improving both length and quality of life.
 Annual pet wellness exams and wellness screening enable our staff to detect early indicators of heart disease that could potentially save your pet’s life – just one more reason why an annual check-up is important for your pet’s well-being.

 Diagnostic imaging is initially used when a disease or condition is suspected or has already been diagnosed, for example if we hear a heart murmur with the stethoscope or the ProBNP cardiac enzyme test is elevated.
 At this point, further testing will usually be recommended.
-If we need more information than chest x-rays can provide, we have a board-certified internist, Dr. Hattie Bortnowski, who visits our practice regularly to perform echocardiograms (see explanation below).
+If we need more information than chest x-rays can provide, we have a board-certified internist, Dr. Hattie Bortnowski, who visits our veterinary clinic regularly to perform echocardiograms (see explanation below).
 An echocardiogram allows us to determine the existence and severity of your pet's heart disease.
-After diagnosis, our doctors will discuss with you the best plan of action for your pet.
+After diagnosis, our veterinarians will discuss with you the best plan of action for your pet.

 Possible indications of heart disease: